Dear Design Doctor,

 Having said that, you can always negotiate!

-Especially if your are selling on a Sale or Return basis, or if you item is relatively expensive, then you can negotiate a lower commission rate.
+Especially if your are selling on a Sale or Return basis, or if your item is relatively expensive, then you can try and negotiate a lower commission rate.

-Also, see what you actually will get in return for your commission rate.
-Some galleries or shops are great to increase your profile.
-And if a gallery or independent retailer is doing a great job in promoting you as a designer, maybe putting on a special display with your work, including you in newsletters or even organising a Private View or solo exhibition then the commission will often be worth it!
-Discuss with them what to expect in sales and marketing, and how you can work together.
+Check what you actually get in return for your commission rate.
+Having your work in certain galleries or shops is great for raising your profile.
+And if a gallery or independent retailer is doing a good job in promoting you as a designer, maybe putting on a special display with your work, including you in newsletters, or even organising a Private View or solo exhibition, then the lower commission will often be worth it!
+Discuss with them what to expect from their sales and marketing, and how you can work together.

 Did you wonder why shops and galleries charge so much commission?
 Has this blog post explained the situation to you and have you found a practical way forward for your own situation?
 If this blog post helped you then please share it with others who might find it useful too.
 If you have got further questions then post them in the comments box.